I’m excited to kick off a series on essential oils with this super simple and useful recipe today!

 Click here to learn how to use oils on your face.

 I had so much fun creating this recipe for you!!
 I will be back soon to share my best essential oils recipes.
+This skin oil is also great to combat dry winter skin (you can see my winter skincare routine here!).
 If you have any requests for recipes you’d be interested in trying at home, I’d love to hear them! xx – Elsie

 P.S.
 Keely helped me design two download sheets you can print on sticker paper to make your own recipes!
 Click here to download!